 Coffee is nice, but tea?
 It has its own aroma and the charm of sitting in a quilt for long chats on cold winter nights.
 Oh!
-What a lovely and cosy kinda feel.
+What a lovely and cosy kind of feel.
 But I am not talking about the familiar traditional chai that, we sit in homes and have.

-This was tea of chai cafe.
+This was tea of Chai Cafe.
 Something out of the box!!
 Here, the humble chai was giving a tough competition to CCD and other hip cafes.

 The owner boasted of the lovely variety of chai.
 The cosy sitting had a homely feel yet the decor was contemporary.
 I went for the first time and fell in love with the place and of course the chai.

 My style chai?.
 Less of sugar; No milk and a lovely aroma of tea leaves.

 I looked up from the book and saw a pair of deep brown eyes, just like my tea, gazing at me with a twinkle in eyes.